developers-ubonu/fintrack/docs/fintrack/SCOPE_DEFINITION.md

 ### 1. Project Boundaries

 #### 1.1 Solution Scope
 FinTrack is a financial management application specifically designed for small landscaping, lawn care, and related service businesses (e.g., snow removal, cleaning) in Quebec.
-The solution will focus on core financial tracking features essential for these businesses, including job profitability tracking, expense management with receipt capture, client management, invoicing, basic contractor payment tracking, and Quebec-specific tax handling (GST/QST) including informational guidance.
+The solution will focus on core financial tracking features essential for these businesses, including job profitability tracking, expense management with receipt capture, client management, basic contractor management (add/edit/view/track payments), invoicing, and Quebec-specific tax handling (GST/QST calculation and informational guidance).
 The solution will not address comprehensive accounting needs, payroll processing, or detailed scheduling/dispatching functionality in the MVP.

 #### 1.2 User Scope
 The solution targets three primary user personas:
 - Solo Operators (individuals who handle all aspects of their business themselves)
-- Small Crew Owners (businesses with 2-10 employees or **contractors**)
+- Small Crew Owners (businesses with 2-10 employees or contractors)
 - Prospective/Early-Stage Operators (individuals planning to start or who recently started a service business)

 The solution does not target medium or large enterprises, franchises, or businesses significantly outside the field service industry focus in the initial phases.

 #### 1.3 Functional Scope
 The functional scope includes:
-- User account management and basic business profile
+- User account settings and basic business profile
-- Client information management
+- Client information management (add/edit/view)
 - Job/work tracking and profitability calculation
 - Mobile-friendly expense tracking with receipt capture
 - Basic invoicing with tax calculation
-- Tracking payments made to contractors
+- Basic contractor management (add/edit/view) and payment tracking
 - Simple financial reporting
 - Quebec-specific GST/QST support (calculation and informational guidance)
 - Offline capability for essential functions